Emmanuelbett67/Emmanuelbett67/README.md

 ### Hi there 👋

-My name is Emmanuel and I'm a Junior Data Analyst from Kenya.
+My name is Emmanuel and I'm a Junior Data Analyst from Nairobi,Kenya.
 Here's some info about me!

 ⚡ Work experience: <br>
 - **CloudFactory** - Data Annotator [Remote-part time.
 Jan 2023-present]